Lost PAN Card

 Near Deep Bungalow Chowk, Pune – 411 016.

-If the PAN card is lost and you do not remember your PAN, then before filing the lost PAN card application, use the “Know Your PAN” facility on the Income Tax Department website.
-Using “Know Your PAN”, by entering details like Name, Father’s Name and Date of Birth, you can find your PAN.
+If the PAN card is lost and the assessee is not in a position to recollect the number, then before filing the lost PAN card application, the taxpayer should use the “Know Your PAN” facility on the Income Tax Department website.
+Using “Know Your PAN”, by entering details like Name, Father’s Name and Date of Birth, the taxpayer can find the PAN.